bewuethr/bewuethr.github.io/_posts/2015-02-21-classification-of-people-attending-tech-meetups.md

 ### The designer

 Often female.
-Here to to find their next freelance gig and/or subjects for their UX study.
+Here to find their next freelance gig and/or subjects for their UX study.

 ### The weird guy